nuxt-community/sitemap-module/README.md

 - Default: `undefined`

-If `filter` option is set as a function, all routes will be filtered through it.
+If the `filter` option is set as a function, all routes will be filtered through it.

+This option is useful to customize or extend the features of the module, before the sitemap generation.

 Examples: